msnehagup/biztalk-docs/biztalk/install-and-config-guides/set-up-and-install-prerequisites-for-biztalk-server-2020.md

 > - BizTalk Server supports SQL Standard Edition.
 However, to use Business Activity Monitoring real-time aggregation (BAM RTA), install SQL Server Enterprise Edition.
 BAM real-time aggregation (RTA) is not supported in the Standard Edition of SQL Server.
 > - BizTalk Server supports all case-sensitive and case-insensitive SQL Server collations except for binary collations.
 Binary collations are not supported.

-**For specific install steps, see** [Install SQL Server 2019](https://docs.microsoft.com/sql/database-engine/install-windows/install-sql-server-from-the-installation-wizard-setup?view=sql-server-ver15) or [Install SQL Server 2017](https://docs.microsoft.com/sql/database-engine/install-windows/install-sql-server-from-the-installation-wizard-setup?view=sql-server-2017) or [Install SQL Server 2016](https://docs.microsoft.com/sql/database-engine/install-windows/install-sql-server-from-the-installation-wizard-setup?view=sql-server-2016).
+**For specific install steps, see** [Install SQL Server](https://docs.microsoft.com/sql/database-engine/install-windows/install-sql-server-from-the-installation-wizard-setup).

 1. Start the SQL Server installation.
 2. During the Feature setup, select the following: